pregHosh/guide4compchem-MU/README.md

 Welcome to the Compchem@MU!
 You will be working under Prof. Panida for here on.
 Trust me, she is a kind-soul and you will not find yourself under a better supervisor.

 You will also get a lot of opportunities to collaborate with others, inside and outside the university as she has a pretty good networking.
-Particularly, with the Japanese, under the Sakura exchange program and others.
+Particularly, with the Japaneses, under the Sakura exchange program and others.
+So if you are a degerate weeb like myself, again, there is no better advisor than her.

 ***DISCLAMER*** You don't need to know everything below.
 Essentially, being able to perform first-principle calculations (mostly DFT) is enough to conduct a research in this group.
-Although, the advanced topics are highly recommended if you want to go above and beyond, particularly in this age of digitalization and the rise of big data and ML.
-Also, it is more elegant to work more efficiently by having automated workflow/pipeline in your projects.
+Although, the advanced topics are highly recommended if you want to go above and beyond, **particularly knowing how to code to automate your routine tasks**.
+In this age of digitalization and the rise of big data and ML, you will find these advanced topics creeping into your realm of study.
+Also, it is just more elegant to work more efficiently by having automated workflow/pipeline in your projects.

 ## How to use this guide